IconPippi/SimTriggers/README.md

 # SimTriggers
-SimTriggers is a Flight Simulator X add-on which allows live scripting in JavaScript providing a series of useful triggers* and wrappers.
+SimTriggers is a Flight Simulator X add-on which allows live scripting in JavaScript providing a series of useful triggers* and functions.

 ## How to: